reinierdevalk/abtab/README.md

     $ java -version

-If the software is installed correctly, you should see output similar to (macOS)
+You should see output similar to (macOS)

     openjdk version "x.y.z" ...